 - Control the look and functions of your site.
 Once you know how WordPress works, you can either work with the settings options available in themes and plugins or modify your site’s code and style sheets to completely customize it to meet your needs.
 This gives you complete control over all aspects of your site, and the option to make changes whenever you like.

 - Save money.
-Learning WordPress yourself allows you to set up your site and maintain it without the need to hire a developer or outside IT professionals to keep it running smoothly.
+Learning WordPress yourself allows you to set up your site and maintain it without the need to hire a dedicated WordPress developer or outside IT professionals to keep it running smoothly.
 Additionally, since WordPress itself is free to download and install, your web hosting service becomes your primary expense.

 - Connect with other WordPress users.
 Whether you’re a beginner with no knowledge of WordPress, or a casual user looking to take your skills to the next level, learning WordPress can connect you with the worldwide WordPress community of learners, developers, and site runners – and, if you choose, with potential customers who don’t know WordPress and would be willing to pay for your help in setting up their own sites.